 Islamic Relief in India

-Islamic Relief has been working with local organisations in India since 1994, and provided emergency relief following several emergencies: 1999’s Orissa cyclone, the Gujarat earthquake in 2001 and 22004’s devastating tsunami and flooding in both 2014 and 2017 including the Assam and Bihar floods.
+Islamic Relief has been working with local organisations in India since 1994, and provided emergency relief following several emergencies: the 1999 Orissa cyclone, Gujarat earthquake in 2001, 2004 devastating tsunami and flooding in both 2014 and 2017 including the Assam and Bihar floods.